-The Southwest Companion Pass lets one person fly free with you (with a $5.60 per way government fee; that would be $11.20 total) after accumulating 110,000 of Southwest Rapid Rewards points.
-You can read my free guide for step-by-step direction on how to easily earn this pass in just a few months.
+The Southwest Companion Pass lets one person fly free with you (with a $5.60 per way government fee) after accumulating 125,000 Southwest points.
+You can download my free guide below for step-by-step directions on how to easily earn this pass in just a few months.

 Here are 6 reasons to start earning your Southwest Companion Pass TODAY:

 To apply for any of the credit cards included in this post, please start at the TRAVEL CREDIT CARDS link in the Go to Travel Gal main menu above.
 This allows me to earn a commission — at NO COST TO YOU — to help pay the blogging bills and continue to bring you great information for FREE!
 I sincerely appreciate you taking this step!